 Channel partners need easy access to training materials that reinforce their knowledge of your product(s), keep them updated on any new features, and arm them with answers to prospects’ questions.

-These are critical resources to make available through a centralized content library.
-Be sure to create and provide a comprehensive range of training resources, such as:
+These are critical resources to make available through a centralized content library tool.
+Be sure to create and provide a comprehensive range of trainings, such as:

 • An overview of products and services to review and refresh your partners’ knowledge of your brand

 • Product demonstrations that highlights use-cases, features, and possible integrations

 • Training presentations and videos to walk their sales teams through any detailed or technical information in a visually engaging way